comet400/InBoxes/README.md

 Implementation of else statements for more flexible logic.
 Advanced I/O operations (e.g., file reading/writing).
 More built-in functions for string and array manipulation.
+Pointers!!!
+Modular operators
+Local initializations
+Funtion Prototypes
+AND MORE!

 Contributing
 This is a project made for fun and entertainement! if you want to help me in any way you can reach out on my linkedin! https://www.linkedin.com/in/lukas-vieira-a94a8332a/

 License
-This project is licensed under the MIT License.
+This project is licensed under a custom MIT License.
 See the LICENSE file for details.

 Enjoy programming with InBoxes and think inside the box! 📦